yuraxdrumz/blog/source/_drafts/what-are-microservices.md

 The one rule I always try to follow is `keep it simple stupid`.
 People say monolith like it is a bad word, when in reality, they secretly mean the code itself is coupled, undocumented and not modular.
 It is perfectly fine and desired to run your code on a single server with a single database on a single platform, as long as you keep your code modular.
-Microservices are an **evolutionary step** you need to take if your lucky and your business thrives, but **it is not the first step**!
+Microservices are an **evolutionary step** you need to take if your lucky and your business thrives, but **they are not the first step**!